 There are a number of groups and organisations that you can join and get involved in that represent staff interests.
 The largest of these is the Unite (Parliamentary Staff) Branch, with just under 500 members.

 Any staff who are on IPSA’s payroll and who use a computer for their work are entitled to a free eye test paid for by their employer.
-If they did not need glasses before, and the eye test confirms that they now need them for work involving the computer, they can submit this receipt and it will be paid for out of the MPs’ Office Cost Allowance.
-This is a legal right, and the fact that the MPs are reluctant to pay for it is because at present it comes out of their expenses.
+If they did not need glasses before, and the eye test confirms that they now need them for work involving the computer, they can submit this receipt and it will be paid for out of the MPs’ Staffing Allowance.
+This is a legal right, and the fact that the MPs are reluctant to pay for it is because at present it comes out of their business costs.

-Information relating to sick leave can be found on IPSA’s website https://www.theipsa.org.uk/ipsa-for-mps/guidance/.
+Information relating to sick leave can be found on IPSA’s website: https://www.ipsaonline.org.uk/guidance/staff-sickness

 From time to time very difficult – and occasionally threatening – people may visit your office and/or surgeries.
 The Members’ Security Support Service (MSSS)is a bicameral service providing support and advice to Members and their staff in respect of security and safety when away from the Parliamentary Estate.